mine-nandha/jupyterlab/README.md

 - copy this code `rclone move /root/downloads/my-file.mp4 drivename:/folder destination  -P` then paste into notepad
 2. in your **notebook**,
 - Right-click on the file you want to transfer, click **Copy Path**, then paste at `/root/downloads/my-file.mp4`
-3. replace `drivename:/folder destination` to your remote cloud drive name in rclone.conf, or you can see it by clicking **remote.txt** in notebook
+3. replace `drivename:/folder destination` to your rclone remote name, or you can see it by clicking **remote.txt** in notebook
 4. open **Notebook Terminal** , `ctrl v` click enter